ilanschnell/bitarray/README.rst

    Return (pseudo-) random bitarray of length ``n``, where each bit has probability ``p`` of being one (independent of any other bits).
 Mathematically equivalent to ``bitarray((random() < p for _ in range(n)), endian)``, but much faster for large ``n``.
-The random bitarrays are reproducible when giving Python's ``random.seed()`` with a specific seed value.
+The random bitarrays are reproducible when calling Python's ``random.seed()`` with a specific seed value.

    This function requires Python 3.12 or higher, as it depends on the standard